Apollon76/independency/README.md

 ![Independency](img/logo.jpg)
-# Independency
-Independency is a DI container library.
 Unlike many other Python DI containers Independency operates in the local scope.
 It's inspired by [punq](https://github.com/bobthemighty/punq), so the API is very similar.

 Independency supports generics and other specific typings.